MasterDevwi/Home-Assistant/Inovelli/Set LED notification/README.md

 # Set Inovelli Blue/Red LED Notification (ZHA/Z-Wave) script
-A Home Assistant script allowing you to define custom presets for the LED notifications on the Home Assistant Blue/Red switches using ZHA.
+A Home Assistant script allowing you to define custom presets for the LED notifications on the Home Assistant Blue/Red switches using ZHA or Z-Wave

 ## Pre-requisites
 * [Inovelli Blue switches](https://inovelli.com/)